 Coffee beans in their raw, natural state are referred to as green coffee beans.
 You might not recognize them as coffee because of their grayish-green color.
 Green coffee doesn’t smell like coffee, either.

-Once roasted, how long will coffee remain fresh?
+Once roasted, how long do coffee beans remain fresh?